-There are not expected credit losses booked for receivables from related parties.
-Interest expenses from related parties were positive interest in 2021.
+No relevant expected credit losses have been booked for receivables from related parties.
+Interest income from related parties are negative interests due to hedging.

 Related party comprises the parent company, key management personnel and other related-party companies.

 Parties with significant influence include the parent company and its branches.
 Key management personnel comprises Board of Directors and executive management, including close family members and companies, in which key management personnel or their close family members have considerable influence.